malko/markdownald/README.md

 A fully-fledged Markdown desktop application that supports Github Flavored Markdown.
 Created using Node-Webkit.

+current release: v0.0.2 hamburger

 # Installation
+## prebuilt binaries

+you can download prebuilt binaries for [latest release here](https://github.com/malko/markdownald/releases/latest)

+## from source
-First you will need to install node-webkit for your platform see [node-webkit](https://github.com/rogerwang/node-webkit) repository for details
+First you will need to install node-webkit for your platform see [node-webkit](https://github.com/rogerwang/node-webkit) repository for details.
+If not already install install [nodejs](http://nodejs.org/) too.

 then clone this repository:
 ```